 Assumption Rationale REGENERATE trial-reported secondary outcomes for Stage-level outcome achievement is not reported in "improvement" and "no change", used as the basis the REGENERATE trial results.
 Specific stage for deriving transition probabilities among fibrosis transitions were weighted (after REGENERATE stages, were applied uniformly regardless of starting outcomes were calculated) by results of a metastage. analysis of fibrosis progression in NAFLD vs. NASH.
-56 In each model cycle, 50% of patients in the fibrosis A clinical expert advised that compensated cirrhosis stage F4 (compensated cirrhosis) health state could demonstrates a spectrum of liver functionality, and improve to lower fibrosis stages but 50% could not improve. that early stage cirrhosis is potentially reversible.
-Patients among the 50% with F4 who could not While there is still a possibility of slowing further deterioration by treating patients with compensated improve were assumed to discontinue OCA cirrhosis, a clinical expert advised that this would be treatment. an acceptable assumption for the model.
+21 While a clinical expert advised that it is feasible that OCA may slow or reverse deterioration in patients with compensated cirrhosis, the New Drug Application Patients who transition to F4 were assumed to (NDA) for approval of OCA therapy stipulates it must discontinue OCA treatment. be discontinued in patients with symptoms of cirrhosis.
+We explored treating 50% of F4 patients with OCA in a scenario analysis.
 A clinical expert advised that clinicians would not be Patients continued OCA treatment for life as long as inclined to discontinue treatment in patients who are they continued to respond to treatment. benefitting from it.
-Patients who entered the "Drien CV Frent" submedel Markov models are limited by the inability to track Patients who entered the "Prior CV Event" submodel individual patient history without employing a large had the same per-event costs, quality of life, and number of health states.
+Detion to other and the "Drine OV Frank" address date Markov models are limited by the inability to track Patients who entered the "Prior CV Event" submodel individual patient history without employing a large had the same per-event costs, quality of life, and number of health states.
 The "Prior CV Event" cohort mortality regardless of the number of subsequent CV represented the average of people who had events they accrued over time. experienced a prior CV event.
 Patients were at increased risk of CV events based on Input from clinical experts indicated that increased increased LDL-C from baseline.
-Patients on a statin LDL-C puts patients at an increased risk of CV events. had a relative risk of 1.30 per 1 mmol/L increase in LDL-C; patients not on a statin had a relative risk of 1.33 per 1 mmol/L increase in LDL-C. 62 All patients received treatment for systolic blood These demographic characteristics are not reported in pressure and no patients were smokers.
+Patients on a statin LDL-C puts patients at an increased risk of CV events. had a relative risk of 1.30 per 1 mmol/L increase in LDL-C; patients not on a statin had a relative risk of 1.33 per 1 mmol/L increase in LDL-C. 22 All patients received treatment for systolic blood These demographic characteristics are not reported in pressure and no patients were smokers.
 Patient the REGENERATE trial,.
-6 but were required for the systolic blood pressure (132 mm Hg) was based on Framingham Heart Study calculations which were used the FLINT trial.
-67 to calculate CV event risk in the model.
-60
+5 but were required for the systolic blood pressure (132 mm Hg) was based on Framingham Heart Study calculations which were used the FLINT trial.
+23 to calculate CV event risk in the model.
+24